 Tier 3 violations are those that demonstrate flagrantly dishonest character and involve significant planning and deliberation, or are serious breaches of professional and personal integrity.
 Tier 3 violations should be treated as serious violations and include punitive measures.
-Examples of Tier 3 violations include: sending someone else to take an exam, purchasing essays, copying the majority of a paper, stealing or using an exam answer key, using a fraudulent medical excuse, or forging documents.
+Examples of Tier 3 violations could include: sending someone else to take an exam, purchasing essays, turning in a paper that was generated entirely by AI, copying the majority of a paper, stealing or using an exam answer key, using a fraudulent medical excuse, or forging documents.

-For a Tier 3 violation, instructors may impose any penalty up to a failing grade for the course at their discretion.
-In addition, the AVPAA may recommend that the Provost take further actions such as student suspension, student dismissal, revocation of degree, or other punishments.
+For Tier 3 violations, instructors may impose any penalty up to and including a failing grade for the course.
+If the academic honesty violation is so egregious that it should be permanently marked on the transcript, the faculty may choose to give an FAHV (Failure for Academic Honesty Violation).
+Note that students who fail due to an academic honesty violation (grade FAHV) will have this on their permanent transcript, whereas students who receive an F will have no permanent record of the academic honesty violation.
+In addition, the designee of the Provost may recommend that the Provost take further actions such as student suspension, student dismissal, revocation of degree, or other punishments.